A film that goes Greek on us…

 Let’s talk about the guy responsible for the weird shit that’s going down – director John Glen (NOT the astronaut, who is spelled with two ‘n’s).
 Glen makes his directorial debut after being editor on three Bond films.
 And he is an awful director.
 He’s what the industry would call workmanlike, a veiled insult that means you’re not exactly phoning it in, but you’re pretty close to dialing the number.
 His action scenes are interesting, due to filmic techniques improving (minimal rear projection required; mounted cameras on moving vehicles; unique chase scenes), but his probable attitude of “we’ll-fix-it-in-the-edit” is responsible for the inconsistency of the performances, the vapid blocking and bad looping, and the decisions to go with Stupid rather than somber.
 And it doesn’t help that King Stupid, Richard Maibaum, is screenwriter, adapting a collection of Bond novellas by Ian Fleming, published 1960 (“adapting” in the loosest sense of the word).

-In his nice white Lotus Esprit, Bond surveils a suspect – captured immediately.
+In his spanky white Lotus Esprit, Bond surveils a suspect – and is captured immediately.
 If it weren’t for Melina, he would have been behind the game again.
 The anti-theft device on the Lotus is: when someone tries to smash the window, the car explodes.
 Great screenwriting!
 Are you saying Q is so stupid that he would make Bond’s means of escape from life-threatening situations EXPLODE if something hits the window, never mind a burglar?
 Maibaum said he wanted to strip Bond of his technology, and this imbecilic concept is how he writes out Bond’s car?
 The crooks couldn’t throw a grenade at it?
 Thus forcing Bond to escape in Melina’s toy car, while shopping mall music plays them through the chase.
 She introduces herself as half-Greek.
 And Bond’s first thought is exactly your first thought.

 Q (Desmond Llewelyn) takes up some slack for the missing M. From this movie forward, Llewelyn comes into his own as a comedic presence.
 Bond and Q work on the Identigraph to identify a henchie – a futuristic police sketch-artist computer program.
 (Today it looks as futuristic as Pac-Man.)
 Later, Q turns up masquerading as a priest.
 So Q is a field agent now?
 Who’s paying attention, as long as he’s chiding double-oh seven like a step-child?